 Phillipsburg is a somewhat small town located in the state of New Jersey.
 With a population of 14,515 people and seven constituent neighborhoods, Phillipsburg is the 132nd largest community in New Jersey.
-Phillipsburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Phillipsburg has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns, Phillipsburg isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Phillipsburg are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Phillipsburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Phillipsburg is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Phillipsburg who work in office and administrative support (14.60%), sales jobs (11.17%), and maintenance occupations (7.57%).

 The percentage of adults in Phillipsburg with college degrees is slightly lower than the national average of 21.84% for all communities.
 16.58% of adults in Phillipsburg have a bachelor's degree or advanced degree.

 The per capita income in Phillipsburg in 2010 was $23,986, which is low income relative to New Jersey, and middle income relative to the rest of the US.
 This equates to an annual income of $95,944 for a family of four.
 However, Phillipsburg contains both very wealthy and poor people as well.